fdaciuk/nodejs-ports-adapters-fp/README.md

 - **yarn prepare**: Not suposed to be manually used.
 It's just to configure husky.
 - **yarn build**: Generates production build

+## Important usage information

+### Environment Variables

+You can use env vars by creating a `.env` file on the root of the project.
+To document all used env vars, and get autocomplete when use `process.env.YOU_VAR`, just put all your env vars on file `environment.d.ts`.

+### Global import

+All files and dirs inside `src` directory can be imported using `@/`.
+Prefer using this way over local import (`../../`).

 ## License

 MIT